 Install gutters.
 If your home or garage does not have gutters than all the rain runoff is falling close to your foundation which will saturate the soil and possibly cause settling.
 Having gutters installed is a much cheaper fix than having to correct a foundation that has settled.

 Add downspout extensions or splash blocks.
 Downspouts that drain right at the base of the foundation can cause settling.
 Adding an extension or splash block will direct water away from the foundation.

-urchase sprinkler head nozzles where you can adjust how many degrees the nozzle distributes water and how far.
-If you have soaker hoses in your flower beds near the foundation consider replacing them with drip lines that go directly to the base of the plants and set a timer for the minimum amount needed.
+purchase sprinkler head nozzles where you can adjust how many degrees the nozzle distributes water and how far.
+If you have soaker hoses in your flower beds near the foundation, consider replacing them with drip lines that go directly to the base of the plants and set a timer for the minimum amount needed.